SeaGL/seagl.github.io/_archive-sessions/2017/diverse-t-shirts-for-diverse-people.md

   affiliation: North Bay Python
   osem_url: https://osem.seagl.org/users/613
   gravatar_id: 62e3dd421b8c075597cee7ad4eb74baf
-  biography: 'Christopher is an Australian programmer now based in glorious Petaluma,
+  biography: |-
-    California.
-He''s a programmer of all sorts, and over the last year has been knee-deep in backend web development with Django.
+    Christopher is an Australian programmer now based in glorious Petaluma, California.
+He's a programmer of all sorts, and over the last year has been knee-deep in backend web development with Django.
 Christopher is strongly interested in developing the Australian and International Python communities: he was director of linux.conf.au 2017, is on the organising committee for PyCon Australia.
-He''s a past board member of Linux Australia, and has been a fellow of the Python Software Foundation since 2013.'
+He's a past board member of Linux Australia, and has been a fellow of the Python Software Foundation since 2013.
 ---

 Did you know that most people are not the same as most other people?
 I know, it surprised me too.